 Bayer takes product safety and your privacy seriously

-Bayer AG, 51368 Leverkusen, Germany (hereinafter “Bayer”, “us”, “our” and “we”) develops and markets prescription and over the counter medicines as well as medical devices and cosmetics, for human and veterinary use (“Bayer Health Products”).
-As a pharmaceutical company, Bayer has a legal responsibility to monitor the safety of all Bayer Health Products worldwide that we have in development or are marketing in any country.
+Bayer AG, 51368 Leverkusen, Germany and its affiliates (hereinafter “Bayer”, “us”, “our” and “we”) develop and market prescription and over the counter medicines as well as medical devices and cosmetics, for human use (“Bayer Health Products”).
+The safety of all Bayer Health Products worldwide that are in development or are marketed in any country has to be monitored.

 Such monitoring of adverse events is called Pharmacovigilance (“PV”).
 PV requirements exist to allow us and competent regulatory authorities (such as the European Medicines Agency and other authorities) to manage adverse events and to protect public health and ensure high standards of quality and the safety of Bayer Health Products.

 Our Pharmacovigilance obligations require us to process certain information, which allow to directly or indirectly identify a person, (“Personal Data”) of a patient and/or the reporter of an adverse event that we receive in order to comply with strict obligations to perform benefit-/risk assessments of Bayer Health Products continuously and report suspected adverse reactions or events to relevant regulatory authorities.

 This Pharmacovigilance Privacy Statement (“Statement”) provides important information to you about how we process Personal Data for PV purposes, in line with our obligations under applicable data privacy laws and in particular the EU General Data Protection Regulation ((EU) 2016/679) (“GDPR”).

 All Personal Data is processed exclusively for PV purposes and only where relevant and appropriate to document, assess and report your adverse event properly in accordance with our Pharmacovigilance obligations.